Partial Terms of Endearment: Production and development

-The episode was first announced at the 2009 San Diego Comic-Con International on July 25, 2009, by series creator and executive producer Seth MacFarlane.
+The episode was first announced at the 2009 San Diego Comic-Con on July 25, 2009, by series creator and executive producer Seth MacFarlane.
 It was written by fellow executive producer and series regular Danny Smith and directed by Joseph Lee, during the show's eighth production season.
 The storyline was pitched by series regular Tom Devanney, and periodically references Billions and Billions (1997), a book of essays by Carl Sagan.
 Seth MacFarlane asked Danny Smith to read Sagan's essay, "Abortion: Is It Possible to Be Both 'Pro-Life' and 'Pro-Choice'", before beginning to write the script.
 The episode was originally intended to air along with the rest of the eighth season schedule, and was approved for production by 20th Century Fox.
 However, the Fox Broadcasting Company asserted their right not to air the episode due to the subject matter.
 This was the second time that MacFarlane had been warned by Fox about the sensitive nature of an episode's subject.
-Previously, the network had also disapproved of the season 3 episode "When You Wish Upon a Weinstein", which was originally prevented from airing on Fox, but finally aired on Adult Swim, and eventually on Fox more than four years after it was rejected.
+Previously, Fox had also disapproved of the season 3 episode "When You Wish Upon a Weinstein", which was originally prevented from airing on Fox due to concerns that the episode's content could be interpreted as antisemitic.
+The episode later aired on Adult Swim in 2003 and Fox in 2004.
 Thinking the same would happen with "Partial Terms of Endearment", MacFarlane believed that Fox would eventually run the episode on their network, stating, "Most of the time these things turn out to be nothing."
 In a statement released by Fox, they noted their full support of "the producers' right to make the episode and distribute it in whatever way they want."